-75. A schools forum needs to ensure that there are systems in place for executive members of the council to be aware of its views on specific issues and, in particular, any decisions it takes in relation to the schools budget and individual budget shares.

-- 76. Executive members with responsibility for education or children's services, or local authority resources, are able to participate in schools forum meetings.
-By doing so such elected members are able to contribute to the discussion and receive first-hand the views of the schools forum. - 77.
-It is good practice for this to be the case and the regulations provide the right for executive members to attend and speak at schools forum meetings.
-However, there is no requirement for this to happen so at the very least there should be clear channels of communication between the schools forum and executive members. - 78.
-Communication may also be assisted if schools forum members attended relevant cabinet meetings as members of the public, for example, when the funding formula is decided.
+- 53. A schools forum needs to ensure that there are systems in place for executive members of the Council to be aware of its views on specific issues and, in particular, any decisions it takes in relation to the Schools Budget and individual budget shares. - 54.
+Executive members with responsibility for education/children's services or resources of the local authority are able to participate in schools forum meetings.
+By doing so such elected members are able to contribute to the discussion and receive first-hand the views of the schools forum: it is clearly good practice for this to be the case and the regulations provide the right for executive members to attend and speak at schools forum meetings.
+However, there is no requirement for this to happen so at the very least there should be clear channels of communication between the schools forum and executive members.
+Communication may also be assisted if schools forum members attended relevant Cabinet meetings as members of the public, for example, when the funding formula is decided.